 Limited liability partnerships (LLPs) are incorporated at Companies House under the Limited Liability Partnership Act 2000.
 This means there are various LLP filing and reporting requirements to fulfil for both Companies House and HMRC, including preparing annual accounts and tax returns, filing confirmation statements, maintaining statutory registers, and reporting any changes to their registered details.

 The designated members of a limited liability partnership are legally responsible for making sure that the business meets all of these statutory LLP filing and reporting obligations, which we outline below.

 1. Deliver Self Assessment tax returns to HMRC

-Each member of an LLP is required to register for Self Assessment to report and pay Income Tax and National Insurance on their personal earnings received through the partnership.
+Each member of an LLP is required to register for Self Assessment to report and pay Income Tax and National Insurance on the personal earnings they receive through the partnership.

 Designated members must also register the LLP itself for Self Assessment and deliver a partnership tax return to report the total income of the business, which includes the combined personal income of all members.

 LLPs are required to prepare annual accounts every year and deliver them to Companies House.
 LLP accounts provide information on the financial performance and activities of the partnership during the previous financial year and should normally include:

 - notes to the account